ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 #### Add/Edit constant values/expressions

+!!!
+Info
->**Info:** If a particular field is empty and accepting a constant/expression, you will see the **Add value** action after clicking the triple dots button.
+    If a particular field is empty and accepting a constant/expression, you will see the **Add value** action after clicking the triple dots button.
 This will open up the expression editor and you will be able to provide a constant value or construct any complex expression in it.

 1. Add a hard-coded visa type for foreign students.

     ![Add Expression](../img/visual-programming/datamapper/add-inline-expr.gif){.cInlineImage-full}

+    !!!
+Info
-    >**Info:** If a particular field is having a value, you will see the **Edit value** action once you click the triple dots button.
+        If a particular field is having a value, you will see the **Edit value** action once you click the triple dots button.

 2. Add an 'F' suffix to the `student id` of each foreign student.